ROBOBREIZH/robobreizh_simu_ws/Readme.md

 bash install.sh
 ```

-The installation script include for CUDNN, mask-RCNN, yolo (darknet, used for clothing detection), weights, python 3.7 and python dependencies.
+The installation script include for CUDNN, mask-RCNN, YOLOv3 (darknet, used for clothing detection), weights, python 3.7 and python dependencies.

 If you encountered problems with CUDNN install you can folow the official tutorials by NVIDIA: